MockQL - GraphQL Mock Data Generator for VS Code

 Frontend Developer Mode

-- A JSON file with realistic mock data will be generated and opened in the editor
+- Generates a JSON file with realistic mock data for the operation

 GQL Tests Mode

-- The extension will suggest relevant existing mock files for consistency
+- Suggests relevant existing mock files for consistency

-- A JSON file with mock data for the selected type will be generated
+- Generates a JSON file with mock data for the selected type

 Configuration Options